soumyajeet-xo/-AWS-Cloud-Solutions-Architect-Certificate/AWS Cloud Technical Essentials/Week2.md

 ## Introduction to Exercise 4
 Exercise 4: Creating a VPC and relaunching the Corporate Directory Application on Amazon EC2
 - https://aws-tc-largeobjects.s3-us-west-2.amazonaws.com/DEV-AWS-MO-GCNv2/exercise-4-networking.html
+One internet gateway can be attached to 1 vpc

+ATLAST EMPLOYEE DIR APPLICATION DEPLOY

+# WEEK 2 DONE ~SOUMYAJEET BAL